gjm222/Udacity-Term2-Project5/README.md

 The objective is to get information from the simulator which includes waypoints and vehicle state and use it to determine steering angle and accelleration that is sent back to the simulator to control the vehicle.

 ## Model Predictive Control (MPC) Implementation
-MPC was used and described as follows:
+A kinematic MPC was used and described as follows:
-* Receive waypoints (x and y points) and state information (x position, y position, orientation, velocity, steering angle, and throttle) of the car from simulator
+* Receive waypoints (x and y points) and state information (x position, y position, orientation, velocity, steering angle, and throttle) of the car from simulator.
 * Shift and rotate waypoints to make calculations and derivations easier.
 ```
 for ( size_t i = 0; i< ptsx.size(); i++ )